govindak-umd/Social-Distancing-Checker/README.md

 ## Current status

-`I am working on improving the training weights.
-The entire project will be linked here when the weights are retrained`
+I am working on improving the training weights.
+The entire project will be linked here when the weights are retrained.</br>
+For now, you can find the [download here](https://drive.google.com/file/d/1eMx6QdkupcESgp3kGyUqns2y0M5iAJev/view?usp=sharing).

 ## Credits